 Egypt vice-president resigns on final day of referendum

-Egypt's vice-president has announced his resignation, on the day the country completes its voting in a controversial referendum on a draft constitution.
+Egypt's vice-president has announced his resignation, on the day the country completed its voting in a controversial referendum on a draft constitution.

 However, opponents say this will not end the country's unrest.